-Default Settings
+Default Settings (Option 7)

-Select 7 Default Settings from the Change Setup menu to reset the unit's Channel 1 configuration, Channel 2 configuration, Security, and Expert settings to the factory default settings.
+Select 7 Defaults from the Change Setup menu to reset the unit's Channel 1 configuration, Channel 2 configuration, Security, and Expert settings to the factory default settings.

-The server configuration settings for IP address, gateway IP address, netmask, and WLAN remain unchanged.
+The server configuration settings for IP address, gateway IP address, and netmask remain unchanged.
+See footnote for the WLAN settings that change.